EqCollide: Equivariant and Collision-Aware Deformable Objects Neural Simulator: Method

 Another key advantage of our approach is the incorporation of collision-aware message passing, which enables physically grounded interactions between control points.
-Specifically, control points from different objects pass messages only when a collision is detected between objects.
-As shown in Figure~\ref{fig:Collision}, a collision is considered to occur when the Euclidean distance between any two mass points falls below a threshold.
-Furthermore, to localize the interactions, the detected collision must occur within a circular region centered at a control point.
-This mechanism ensures that only relevant control points participate in message passing, enabling \name the perception of collision events and localized message passing patterns.
-Both the mass point collision threshold and the radius of the collision-aware region are treated as hyperparameters and set to 0.05 in all experiments.
+Control points from different objects pass messages only when a collision is detected between objects.
+Please refer to Appendix \ref{app:collision-aware} for details on the collision-aware message passing.